House Building Process FAQs

 Visiting your new home during the 14 days prior to legal completion:

 During the final 14 days prior to your legal completion your new home will be inspected and tested on at least three occasions.
+If you reserved after 3rd January 2023, you also have the opportunity to carry out a Home Check in this period.
+Please see our Home Buying Process FAQs for more information.

 From this 14-day mark we are especially strict about what goes on in your new home.
 Our aim is to deliver a clean and complete home to you on legal completion day.
 This means that your home will have restricted access.
 Only finishing trades and customers are allowed inside.